 Check out the best snowboard training tips for staying fit and agile at home.
 Get prepped for the Winter in the best way!

-We don’t need to tell you to stay fit, you’re probably bouncing off your chair every day to keep moving and stay active.
+We don’t need to tell you to stay fit; you’re probably bouncing off your chair daily to keep moving and active.
 But regular fitness isn’t enough.
-Notice that every time you go back to the mountains, the first few days are challenging.
+Notice that the first few days are challenging whenever you return to the mountains.
 Muscles that we completely neglect during summer will make you feel sorer than ever.
 Injuries are not uncommon in the first few days, so preparation for the season is key.
-Not just getting your new snowboard jacket or snowboard pants, which, of course, is important too, but actually prepping you for the slopes.
+Not just getting your new snowboarding jacket or snowboarding pants, which is important too, but actually prepping you for the slopes.

-Guess what, we’re going to help you with just that!
-We’ll discuss some specific focus points that are essential for snowboarding and give you tips, tricks and some go-to snowboarding exercises on how you can train during the offseason.
-It should be no surprise that snowboard training at home is slightly different from regular fitness training, but that makes it also fun and challenging.
+Guess what?
+We’re going to help you with just that!
+We’ll discuss some specific focus points essential for snowboarding and give you tips, tricks and some go-to snowboarding exercises for training during the offseason.
+It should be no surprise that snowboard training at home differs slightly from regular fitness training, making it fun and challenging.
 So let’s get started!

-To make the most out our your snowboard training, we defined six focus points: strength, explosivity, balance, flexibility, muscle memory, and mental training.
+We defined six focus points to make the most of your snowboard training: strength, explosivity, balance, flexibility, muscle memory, and mental training.

 We’ll dive deeper into why they are important and give you some tips and tricks that are specifically designed for each focus point.
 Instead of explaining every exercise piece by piece, we’ll give you a broad overview of what to look for.
 So you can create your routine based of snowboarding exercises on the things you want to work on.
 Some might require extra equipment, but we’ll always mention easy ones without any.
 So there is no excuse for you not to try!

-The stronger your muscles the better, especially legs and core.
+The stronger your muscles, the better, especially your legs and core.

 The first one you should include is strength training.
-The stronger your muscles the better, especially your legs and core are important to work on.
+The stronger your muscles, the better, especially your legs and core, are important to work on.
 You’re building your foundation so to say.
-When you’re riding the whole day, you don’t want your muscles to get tired too quickly.
+You don’t want your muscles to get tired too quickly when you're riding the whole day.
 So you need your muscles to be strong to keep you going.
-Think about it, snowboarding is like a non-stop squat, if you haven’t squatted in a while, you’ll feel the burn.
+Remember, snowboarding is like a non-stop squat; you'll feel the burn if you haven’t squatted in a while.

-The most important aspect of each exercise is to target a specific muscle group.
+Each exercise's most important aspect is targeting a specific muscle group.
 Building strength in your legs will keep you going all day, while your core (and back) muscles will help you turn quicker and keep your body steady as you go down the steep slopes.
-We’ll not go into detail on how to do these exercises, Google is your best friend here.
+We’ll not detail how to do these exercises; Google is your best friend here.

 For the legs, start with squats, squats, and more squats.
-Also include a lot of lunges, like forward lunges, reverse lunges, side lunges, and jumping lunges.
+It also includes a lot of lunges, like forward lunges, reverse lunges, side lunges, and jumping lunges.
 Or any variation of both of these exercises.
-Include some short pulses too and try to combine them with explosivity, so instead of just a normal squat, make it a jump squat or a jumping lunge.
+Include some short pulses, too and try to combine them with explosivity, so instead of just a normal squat, make it a jump squat or a jumping lunge.

 Mark McMorris and his surfer girlfriend Coco Ho are focussing a lot on strength exercises.
-With a fun time-lapse, they give us an inside look on their driveway workout.
-Definitely worth to check out their insta accounts.
+They give us an inside look at their driveway workout with a fun time-lapse.
+It's definitely worth checking out their Instagram accounts.

-Try to find a workout buddy like Mark and Coco, this will motivate you to keep going and you can help each other with the correct executing of the exercise.
-You can hurt yourself a lot if your technique is sloppy, you know.
+Try to find a workout buddy like Mark and Coco, this will motivate you to keep going, and you can help each other with the correct execution of the exercise.
+You can hurt yourself a lot if your technique is sloppy.

 Cycling!
-It’s an excellent way to train your legs, and get that cardio workout in at the same time.
+It’s an excellent way to train your legs and get that cardio workout in simultaneously.
 So it’s a win-win!

 Get your board higher up in the air!

 Not only do you need strength to keep going, but also speed and explosiveness in your movements.
-Think about all those jumps, butters, small pops, and literally everything in the park, you need power to get your board in the air.
+Think about all those jumps, butters, small pops, and literally everything in the park; you need power to get your board in the air.
 A great way to practice this is with plyometric exercises, where you rapidly stretch your muscles.
-With explosive jumping and rebounding you strengthen and tone your muscles but also give them that extra power.
+With explosive jumping and rebounding, you strengthen and tone your muscles and give them that extra power.

 Like strength training, you barely need any equipment.
-But it can be useful to get some extra weights to get the most out of your training.
+But getting some extra weight to get the most out of your training can be useful.
 Especially weights that you can attach to your legs come in handy.
-Also think about boxes, or any other surface you can jump on, and stairs.
+Also, think about boxes, or any other surface you can jump on, and stairs.

 It’s all about getting your heart rate up.
 Any High Intensity Interval Training (HIIT) will do the trick.
-Find one that includes at least: jump squats, jumping lunges, box jumps, tuck jumps, burpees.
-Any variation on these exercises work, as long as you feel confident doing them.
+Find one that includes at least: jump squats, jumping lunges, box jumps, tuck jumps, and burpees.
+Any variation on these exercises works as long as you feel confident doing them.

 Remember to rest in between sets.
-It’s really important to get that recovery time, you’re not jumping 20 times in a row on a rail either.
+Getting that recovery time is important; you’re not jumping 20 times in a row on a rail, either.

 As mentioned before, gymnastics!
 Besides the gym, gymnastics halls and/or trampoline parks are great places to go.
 A good example is Katie Ormerod, who does a lot of gymnastics training to practice her jumps and air awareness.